-"Optionee" shall mean an individual or estate who holds an Option or SAR.
+"Optionee" shall mean a person who holds an Option or SAR.

 "Original Award" shall mean the number of shares initially granted pursuant to an Award made subject to a Performance Condition.

 "Other Agreement" shall mean any written agreement, whether entered into prior to or subsequent to, the adoption of this plan or the making of an Award under this plan, between Participant and the Company.